Key Takeaways:

 Copyright law protects a wide range of creative works that can be sold on Etsy, including photographs, paintings, sculptures, books, novels, poetry, and crafts.

-Visual art is also a concern on Etsy, with examples of potential copyright infringement including T-shirts featuring photographs, reproductions of digital art, photographs of sculptures or figures, postcards with original artwork, and framed copies of poetry.
+Visual art is also a concern on Etsy, with examples of potential copyright infringement including T-shirts featuring photographs, reproductions of digital art designs, photographs of sculptures or figures, postcards with original designs, and framed prints of poetry.

-Even copying and pasting listing information from other sellers can be a violation of copyright.
+Even copying and pasting listing information from other sellers can be a violations of copyright.

 If you discover that your copyrighted material has been used without permission on Etsy, you can file a report of infringement under the Digital Millennium Copyright Act (DMCA) to have the offending page or listing removed.